ironeternal/ironeternal.github.io/earthkin/index.md

 - PRODUCT: the product of the two numbers
 - LARGE: the greater of the two numbers
 - SMALL: the lesser of the two numbers

+On a snake eyes the spell fails and you can not cast it again until you rest and recover

 1. **Glamour Person** (50ft, Person, 1 hr, Will): The person regards you as a good friend and ignores the obvious spell you just cast on them
 2. **Deathmask** (touch, Humanoid Corpse, 1hr, Wits): You touch a corpse and the face peels off like a mask, while the rest of the corpse quickly rots into dust.
 When you (and only you) wear the mask, you will look and sound like the person whose face you're wearing, but only to sentient people (no effect on animals, spirits, or constructs). _This spell is considered evil_